 * Russia's oil production peaked at 11.41 million bpd in 1988 when it was still part of the former Soviet Union, according to the International Energy Agency.
 Russia accounted for 90 percent of Soviet output.

 * In 1991, in the final days of the Soviet Union, Russia's output fell to 10.4 million bpd, down 9.5 percent from 1990 and off 17.7 percent from the 1988 peak.
 Many analysts say the slump in oil production and prices contributed to the fall of the 70-year-old Communist empire.

 * In 1996, when Boris Yeltsin was re-elected as Russia's president, oil production went into a three-year period of stagnation amid under-investment and slowing demand.

-* Russian oil output fell by about 1 percent in 2008 from the previous year to around 9.8 million bpd, its first decline in a decade as crude prices collapsed as a consequence of a worldwide economic downturn.
+* Russian oil output fell by about 1 percent in 2008 from the previous year to about 9.8 million bpd, its first decline in a decade, as crude prices collapsed as a consequence of a worldwide economic downturn.

 * In 2010 Russia overtook Saudi Arabia, which restrains its output when it deems it necessary, as the world's largest producer as new fields were launched, including Vankor, Uvat and Talakan.